-It goes without saying that it is best not to wear anything that is too tight or that could make any part of you hurt.
+It goes without saying that it is best not to wear anything that is too tight or that could make any part of you uncomfortable.
 You should definitely save the high heels for after you arrive!
 You want to wear things that are as comfortable as possible but still look smart.
-The athleisure trend can be your friend here, but I’d recommend leaving your oldest, comfiest track suit at home and going for something a bit more pulled together.
+The athleisure trend can be your friend here, but I would definitely stop short of a track suit.

 Wear minimal makeup